 It seems like American Apparel has gotten caught up in current trends and ideas, and it has lead to an identity crisis.
 To rediscover themselves, they need to look at the initial intentions they set out with.

 It’s never too late to get back to the root of why a company started and its core values, no matter how far gone they might seem.
+After all, they are known for Custom Clothing Labels, Tags, Patches & Apparel Trims so they should focus on that and hope that the public is on their side for their styles and quality.
 It is important to think about what you are putting out there from the perspective of your audience in order to safeguard your reputation.
 At the end of the day, the most important thing is to be happy with how you represent yourself and to have a business that is successful in the long run.